kmcos/kmcos/doc/source/tutorials/first_model_api.rst

   python3 kmc_settings.py view

 ... and dada!
 Your first running kMC model right there!
-For some installations, one can type `kmcos benchmark` and `kmcos view`.
+For some installations, one can type `kmcos benchmark` and `kmcos view.`

+For running the model, you should use a runfile.

 If you wonder why the CO molecules are basically just dangling there in mid-air that is because you have no background setup, yet.